bduggan/raku-log-async/README.md

 are emitted asynchronously to a supply.
 Taps are only executed by one thread at a time.

-The default logger prints the level, timestamp, and message to stdout.
+By default a single tap is created which prints the timestamp, level and message to stdout.

 Exports
 =======